 COST : $150, with financial accessibility options.

 Together we will explore how to engage with money management while standing in values of self-compassion and anti-capitalism.

 Staying present in our bodies.

 Recognizing that we have more choice than what the systems tells us.

 YOUR TEACHER :

+Hi!
 I am Holly Stevens—a neurodivergent, genderqueer photographer living on unceded Duwamish land in Seattle, WA.
 I am not a finance expert; I am an artist and queer with a deep curiosity about how to manage money from a place of joy and confidence rather than scarcity and fear.
-I have found a regular budgeting practice to be an indispensable tool in this process, and that using a budget does not have to be fueled by guilt or self loathing.
+I have maintained a consistent budgeting practice for several years now and found it to be an indispensable tool in this process.
+I am excited to share with you everything I have learned from my experiences.